ADHD

 What is the Right to Choose for ADHD?

-For ADHD, this means that rather than joining your local NHS waiting list (which in some areas stretches to five or more years), you can ask your GP to refer you to an approved Right to Choose provider instead.
+For ADHD, this means that rather than joining your local NHS waiting list (which in some areas stretches to five or more years), you can ask your GP to refer you to an approved Right to Choose provider.
 These providers are accredited by NHS England and offer ADHD assessments funded by the NHS at no cost to you.
+Right to Choose currently applies to England only.

 How Right to Choose ADHD works step by step